 - First and Second Year SPRs who have jointly applied with employers to contribute at full employer-full employee rates

-CPF Contribution Rate Table for citizen and 3rd+ year PR (Singapore Permanent Residents)
+CPF Contribution Rate Table for Citizen and 3rd+ year SPR

-CPF contribution Table for 1st and 2nd year PR
+CPF contribution Table for 1st and 2nd year SPR

 CPF contributions are payable to foreign employees if they obtain Singapore Permanent Residency status.
 However, unless SPRs have jointly applied to contribute to CPF at the full employer/employee rate from the time they become permanent residents, they will contribute to their CPF fund at lower rates for the first two years after obtaining PR status.
 From the third year onwards, the employer and employee will contribute to CPF at the full employer/employee rates.